 May 1, 2010 is the DEADLINE for indicating Intent to Register through the myNorthridge portal.
 Learn more with the tutorial “Freshmen – Intent to Register” at http://www.csun.edu/anr/soc/guides/permission.html.

 What if I didn't comply with this requirement by the deadline?

 You will not be able to attend CSUN in Fall 2010.

 What is Transfer Student Intent to Register?

 To enroll in the Fall 2010 semester, transfer students are also required to file an electronic Intent to Register by July 2, 2010.

 Can I appeal this decision?

 No, the deadline to file the Intent to Register is absolute.
-University policy and practices related to the current California budget crisis have made deviation from this June 15 deadline impossible.
+University policy and practices related to the current California budget crisis have made deviation from the freshman deadline of May 1, 2010 and the transfer student deadline of July 2, 2010 impossible.

 I was never told about this requirement.
 It's not fair to hold me to this deadline.

 The requirement to file the Intent to Register was communicated to all freshmen and transfer applicants in many forms: in the Admission Brochure packet mailed to all provisionally-admitted first-time students, in the online myNorthridge admissions status checklist, in various letters and e-mail communications reminding students to monitor their application status online for incomplete tasks, and on websites such as “I Have Been Admitted” at http://www.csun.edu/anr/admittedftf.html.